Senior Philanthropic Advisor (Senior Major Gifts Officer)

 Capable of accepting and completing work assignments with minimal supervision in a highly motivated manner.

-Commitment to treat animals with respect and kindness.
+Commitment to treat animals and people with respect and kindness.

 Full-time staff are eligible for a comprehensive benefits package including up to 2 weeks Vacation, 1 week Paid Time Off (PTO), and 6 paid Holidays within their first year.
 Paid time-off will be prorated based on the full-time hire date and is available after 45 days of consecutive employment.
 On the first of the month following 60 days of consecutive employment, full-time staff are eligible for these additional benefits: